Idiomatic Rust

 first: T,

-// The rest of the elements are optional
+// The rest is optional

 rest: Vec<T>,